Bigpipe Broadband Customer Terms and Conditions

 18. Technical requirements

-- Static IP is available for all our plans, please click here for the Static IP FAQs.
+- Static IPs are available for all our plans, please click here for the Static IP FAQs.

-- Bigpipe uses Carrier Grade NAT.
+- By default Bigpipe provides a dynamic, public IPv4 address.
 This will not interfere with most uses of the internet, however a static IP address is available upon request.
 There is a one-off charge of $45 for this, and you will keep your static IP for the life of your Bigpipe plan.

 19. Service Reliability